 If that hasn’t convinced you, take a look at this…

-In these figures you can see imaging evidence that supports the notion that whole-food, plant based diet can reverse coronary artery disease in the the vessels of the heart to help the vessels regain normal blood flow (Fig. 1) and normal configuration without the use of cholesterol lowering medication (Fig. 2).
+In these figures you can see imaging evidence that supports the notion that whole-food, plant based diet can help the vessels regain normal blood flow (Fig. 1) and normal configuration without the use of cholesterol lowering medication (Fig. 2).
 And in case you didn’t read the figure legends, it only took three weeks, yes, three weeks on the plant based diet to restore normal blood flow!

-What amazes me is that although there is research proving reversal of heart disease with consumption of a plant-based diet, it is most often not our first line of treatment for patients suffering from cardiovascular disease.
-Although we know how to reverse the number one killer in the United States, we are largely not teaching this diet protocol to physicians or nutritionists across the country.
+What amazes me is that although there is research showing improved health outcomes and improvements in arterial flow with consumption of a plant based diet, it is often not our first line of treatment for patients suffering from cardiovascular disease along with their medications.
+Although we know the role diet plays in the progression of our number one killer in the United States, we are largely not teaching nutrition protocols to physicians across the country.
 Instead, doctors and patients alike are having to seek out and find this information for themselves.

-How long will it take until the diet we know can prevent and reverse heart disease (as well as other chronic diseases) simply becomes the diet recommended across the board for all people?
+How long will it take until plant based diets, which we know can prevent and improve outcomes associated with heart disease (as well as other chronic diseases) simply become one of our first line recommendations for patients?
 Shouldn’t we be operating under the assumption that we use the best available evidence to treat our patients until it is proven otherwise?
-Why are we still having a debate over how to best treat heart disease and why do we act like there is still no cure?
+Why are we still having a debate over how to best treat heart disease and why do we act like what we eat does not affect health?

 I believe in empowering patients with information so that they can make their own informed decisions.
 I believe that it will be my duty as a physician to share the most up-to-date evidence regarding health outcomes with my future clients so that they can choose how they want to assimilate that new knowledge into their lifestyle.
 When we know better, we can do better, which is why I am so passionate about sharing valuable information, like this, with you, so that you can make you’re own informed choices about what to eat and how to live.